lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

-If your current practice involves copying and pasting code from your lesson material, try transitioning to a technique where you, the instructor, type everything in the console or editor, while still allowing the students to copy and paste text from the resources provided.
+If your current practice involves copying and pasting code from your lesson material, try transitioning to a technique where you, the instructor, type everything in the console or editor, while still allowing the learners to copy and paste text from the resources provided.
 In the end, not using copy-paste as instructor and learner will work better, as it avoids going too fast without explaining